siimonevans/leaflet-offline/README.md

 # leaflet-offline-layer
-A custom Layer for Leaflet that downloads map tiles.
+A custom Leaflet Layer that downloads map tiles.